hns/ringo-modulr/README.md

 Usage
 -----

-`ringo-modulr` provides two interfaces: A command line script and a JSGI middleware module.
+`ringo-modulr` provides two interfaces: A command line script and a Stick middleware module.

 To process a JavaScript source file with the command line script, run: